Southwestern Snake-necked TurtleScientific name: Chelodina colliei

 Females, when ready to lay eggs, can be seen travelling considerable distances over land.
 Clutches of up to 25 eggs are laid from October to February, and take many months to hatch.

-The southwestern snake-necked turtle is carnivorous, feeding on fish, molluscs and crustaceans.
-Turtles have been seen feeding on dead ducks in Black Creek Reserve.
+The Southwestern Snake-necked Turtle is carnivorous, feeding on fish, molluscs and crustaceans.
+Turtles have been seen feeding on dead ducks in our reserves.